 You know those two people who are best friends for ages, finally decide they belong together, and live happily ever after?
 It feels like that's what is happening to us!
 We are elated to announce that effective January 1st, 2018, we have merged with the Green Earth Institute, the non-profit organic farming organization who has worked the land at our McDonald Farm headquarters for the last 15 years.

 Besides being wonderful roommates at The McDonald Farm, the Green Earth Institute's mission to promote nutritional health and environmental sustainability is a perfect complement to our mission, and the people they have chosen to carry out their work are top-notch.
-As of January 1st, the Green Earth Institute will become a major new program of The Conservation Foundation; all farm operations and the current community-supported agriculture program, as well as youth education programs, will stay intact at McDonald Farm.
+As of January 1st, the Green Earth Institute has become a major new program of The Conservation Foundation; all farm operations and the current community-supported agriculture program, as well as youth education programs, are staying intact at McDonald Farm.

 Our Board President Christopher Burke said the merger of these two organizations, both with strong brands and both committed to the health and vitality of the region, is logical and timely.
 “This merger is a unique opportunity for both these organizations dedicated to conservation and education to combine resources and staff to promote community-based conservation and health to our residents.”